 How to Find a Publisher

 There are thousands of music publishers, both major and independent.
 You can find a publisher by searching the Music Publishers Association of the United States.
-It may be easier for you if you have never published before to approach a smaller publishing company.
+If you have never published a song before, it might be best to approach a smaller publishing company.
 When considering smaller publishing companies, make sure you do your research and assess their credibility.
 Most legitimate publishing companies do not do things like solicit songwriters, run ads, or require songwriters to pay for demos.
-You shouldn’t be paying for anything with a publisher.
+You shouldn’t be paying any advance fees or submission costs with a publisher.

 Few publishers are also music distributors.
 By signing on with this type of full-service company, you’ll receive both publish and distribution services for your songs and recordings.
 One of these companies, Sugo Music Group, is a respected global music distribution and publishing company.
 They’ve been around for 35 years and have the experience to get your recordings and songs distributed worldwide.